- Military Life Cycle

 - Loss of appetite or overeating

 - Confusion or difficulty concentrating

 - Low self-esteem and feelings of guilt

 - Lack of interest or resentment toward the baby

 - Fear of harming yourself or your baby

-If you begin having thoughts of harming yourself or your baby — or are experiencing any of the above symptoms for an extended period — tell someone you love and contact a health care professional immediately.
-If you are in a state of crisis, you can contact the Military Crisis Line 24 hours a day (1-800-273-8255 and Press 1).
+If you begin having thoughts of harming yourself or your baby — or if you experience any of the above symptoms for an extended period — tell someone you love and contact a health care professional immediately.
+If you are in a state of crisis, you can contact the Military Crisis Line 24 hours a day (800-273-8255, press 1).
 You can also start a conversation via online chat or text (838255).
 Check out Military OneSource resources for parents, and the New Parent Support Program.

 Remember that you are not alone.
 Help is available and you can get better.